helper-uttam/BankingSystem/README.md

 To run this app one must have node installed on his computer which comes with npm(node package manager).
 To check if npm is installed or not run `npm -v`

+if it not lists any version, then perhaps you need to install NodeJs first before proceeding.
+To download nodeJS visit this link and download the latest version https://nodejs.org/en/

 After making sure that node is installed, run